4hands2cats/UnityDebugToolkitDocumentation/docs/Documentation.md

 **Where can I contact you to send you feedback or request some features ?**

     - Just come on the discord server and ask your question on the dedicated channel.
 # What's next ?

 ## Usability

 - Custom inspector for all components
 - Completing the Gizmos API
+- A system based on C# attributes to make your own commands directly in code while keeping the scriptable object work flow.
+- Command auto-completion

 ## Features

 - A cinemachine freeCam
 - Profiling features
 - A way to create your own commands using a code API.
-- An implementation of the gizmos tool to read the navmesh AI agent pathing.
 - A way to print the logs and the metrics to send them to an adress or post process the result using a spreadshit.
 - 2D support for colliders
 - Mobile device support for the console.
 - VR/XR support for the console.

 ## Known issues

 Awaiting for your feedbacks

-___
+---

 Is there a feature you need?
 Feel free to ask on the dedicated discord server and we'll see what we can do.
 Our goal is to improve this asset as much as possible so it fullfills all your needs in term of debuging in your Unity Engine journey.
 # Patch Note

 This section is the log of all the changes and additions to UDT since release.

+## V 1.1.0
+### Features
+- Adds a runtime gizmos debug mode for the navmesh agents
+- Adds a runtime worldspace info UI for the navmesh agents

+### Quality of life improvement
+- More API for the Gizmos_RaycastTo component.
+- More API for the Gizmos_Collider
+- New icon for the scriptable objects of the commands
+- Simplifies the way the commands have to be made

+### Fix
+- Fixies an issue where an empty string would throw an error
+- Fixies an issue where the console text area would sometime bug out when increasing too fast in size.
+- Fixies an issue where having a space at the end of a command would fail its process.
+- Fixies a bug where multi keyword commands would not always work.
+- Improves performance of the interactive console.

-## V 1.0
+## V 1.0.0

-UDT Release :
+### UDT Release :

 - In game Console
 - In game gizmos
 - In game FreeCam